 Visiting a reconstructive dentist can greatly improve the appearance and function of teeth affected by decay, damage, missing teeth, or gum disease.
 If you are experiencing any of the above signs or want a smile makeover, a reconstructive dentist can help restore your smile to an optimal state.
 Contact Olive Family Dentistry's Burbank office to schedule an appointment.

-Request an appointment here: https://www.olivefamilydentist.com or call Olive Family Dentistry at (818) 846-2266 for an appointment in our Burbank office.
+Request an appointment at Olive Family Dentistry or call (818) 846-2266 for an appointment in our Burbank office.

 Check out what others are saying about our services on Yelp: Reconstructive Dentist in Burbank, CA.